CNC-Online-TechSupportGuides/Guides/network-troubleshooting-guide.en.md

 In this section, there is also an option called `Send Delay`.
 It was originally designed to help with some D-Link and Netgear modems/routers, but we have observed it helping with situations involving different connection issues as well.

 **NOTE:** There is a rare edge-case, where the presence of a virtual network adapter on the system, that is disconnected but not disabled prevents the game from doing NAT traversal correctly.
-In our tests, Port Forwarding solved this problem, but the better approach is to disable the adapter when it's not needed.
-Selecting the correct in-game IP address from the settings might also remedy this problem.
+In our tests, Port Forwarding solved this problem, but a better approach is to disable the adapter when not in use.
+Selecting the correct in-game IP address from the settings might also resolve this problem.

 ### How to Fix the Connectivity Issues